 The same note is repeated 38 times in one solo.
 Although, Phish guitarist Trey Anastasio is a fan, “it’s one-note, but it’s so melodic, and it just snarls with attitude and anger.”

 We include this track on our songs about rivers playlist.

 ‘Octopus’ Garden’ by The Beatles

-Starr got the idea from a boat trip in Sardinia.
-The boat’s captain told him that octopuses pick up stones and shiny objects from the sea bed to build gardens.
-How factually correct that is debatable, but it created a catchy song.
+He got the idea from a boat trip during a holiday in Sardinia.
+The boat’s captain told him that octopuses pick up stones and shiny objects from the sea bed to build gardens (how factually correct that is is debatable!)

 George Harrison made the sound of bubbles by blowing a straw into a glass of milk.
 Oh, those modern production techniques!

 ‘The River’ by Bruce Springsteen